Home

 Areas of Influence: Ceres was the Roman Goddess of agriculture and grain.
 The word cereal is derived from her name.

-After a terrible famine in 496 B.C. the Sibylline books recommended the adoption of the Greek Deities Demeter, Dionyisus and Persephone.
+After a terrible famine in 496 B.C. the Sibylline books were consulted and a recommendation made that Rome adopt of the Greek Deities Demeter, Dionyisus and Persephone.
 Their identities were changed to Ceres, Liber and Libera.
 Together they formed the Avertine triad.

-Her main temple is situated on Aventine Hill.
+Her main temple is situated on Aventine Hill, one of seven hill tops that surrounded ancient Rome.

 Origins and Genealogy: In Roman mythology she was the daughter of Saturn and Ops.
 She had several brothers and sisters: Juno, Jupiter, Neptune, Pluto and Vesta.
 She married her brother Jupiter and together they had a daughter named Proserpina.